sepro/LSTrAP/README.md

 ```

 ## Running RSTrAP
-Once properly configured for your system and data, RSTrAP can be run using a single simple command
+Once properly configured for your system and data, LSTrAP can be run using a single simple command (that should be executed on the head node)

     ./run.py config.ini data.ini